Efficient Data Analytics on Augmented Similarity Triplets: Conclusion

 \section{Conclusion}

-In this work, we propose a novel data augmentation technique for similarity triplets for enhanced kernel evaluation and data analytics tasks.
+In this work, we propose a novel data augmentation technique for similarity triplets that expands the input data by inferring hidden information present in triplets.
+Data augmentation helps gather triplets for free and improves the quality of kernel and data analytics tasks.
 We also present efficient algorithms for both supervised and unsupervised machine learning tasks without kernel evaluation.
-Empirical evaluation reveals that our techniques perform better than the competitor approaches.
+Empirical evaluation reveals that our techniques perform better than the competitor approaches and are also robust to error.
+Future work includes the use of active learning to plan better data collection strategies and the identification of erroneous triplets in the input data.

-\textbf{Future Work:} As a future work, we will incorporate noise in the triplets i.e. the oracle generating triplets can make mistakes with some given probability.
-In addition to this, we will incorporate the notion of active learning which can be used to plan better data collection strategies.